Jamie Laing

 James Laing (/ˈleɪŋ/ LAYNG) is an English presenter, television personality and investor.
-He is the founder of the confectionery company Candy Kittens and is best known for appearing on the reality television series Made in Chelsea since the second series in 2011.
+He is the co-founder of the confectionery company Candy Kittens and is best known for appearing on the reality television series Made in Chelsea since the second series in 2011.
 He runs and hosts three podcasts - "Newly Weds" with his wife, Private Parts, and a BBC Radio 1 podcast, 6 Degrees from Jamie and Spencer.
 As an actor, he has appeared in shows such as Hollyoaks, Murder In Successville and Drunk History.
 He is now a regular radio presenter on BBC Radio 1.

 Early life

-Laing's parents are Penny and Nicholas.
+Laing was born in 1989 to parents Penny and Nicholas.
 He has an older brother, Alexander, a younger brother, George, and a younger sister, Emily.

 He was privately educated at both Summer Fields School (1997–2002) and Radley College, before attending the University of Leeds, where he studied Theatre and Performance.

 Laing is the great-great-grandson of Sir Alexander Grant, 1st Baronet, who created the McVitie's digestive biscuit in 1892, and a great-nephew of the Lord Laing of Dunphail.